Neurodevelopmental Disorders Therapist Q&A

 Neurodevelopmental disorders are diagnosed via a neurodevelopmental exam which provides information about an individual’s learning, growth, and development over time.
 A team of specialists will carry out several tests to determine if you have a neurodevelopmental disorder, these tests may include the following:

 These tests help the specialists to better understand how the disease has affected your health and which treatments are most likely to help with them.
 These tests can also help to predict how the disease will progress, so the team can set specific goals for the individual diagnosed.

-An individual that has been diagnosed with a developmental disorder does not have the same cognitive ability to understand certain thoughts like individuals who have been diagnosed with just a mental illness.
-As well, neurodevelopmental disorders are a lifelong disability that cannot be cured, while a mental illness may not be lifelong, as some may be chronic and temporary or having recurrent episodes, but not lifelong.
+An individual that has been diagnosed with a developmental disorder does not have the same cognitive ability to understand certain thoughts as individuals who have been diagnosed with just a mental illness.
+As well, neurodevelopmental disorders are lifelong disabilities that cannot be cured, while mental illness may not be lifelong, as some may be chronic and temporary or have recurrent episodes, but not lifelong.